 - Use the

-Reset icon to remove the override.
+Reset icon to remove the override for that location.

 Creating Location-Level Data

-This data applies only to that location and is fully editable there.
+- This data applies only to that location and is fully editable there.

-View and Manage Overrides
+View, Filter, and Manage Overrides

-Top Down (Enterprise View)
+Top Down (Enterprise or Group View)

 - Use the action menu